2017 24 Hours of Daytona: After the race

-Christensen said, "It's really tough just to keep it on track, and yeah, our plan was to stay on the lead lap and have a perfect race car for the end of the race."
-Gounon said that the reason Land Motorsports did not win in GTD was because IMSA installed a smaller fuel restrictor on their Audi which lengthened their pit stops.
+Christensen said it was quite difficult to stay on the track and that his team's plan was to remain on the lead lap and to "have a perfect race car for the end of the race."
+Gounon said that the reason Land Motorsports did not win in GTD was because IMSA installed a smaller fuel restrictor on their Audi, which lengthened their pit stops.
 Performance Tech team principal Brent O'Neill called his team's PC class win "really special": "There were a lot of people after the Roar that didn't think that our car was going to be winning any races any time soon, but here we are.
 This was good for the whole team.
 It was a great morale booster as we head into the rest of the season."
 Atherton said that three of the four categories seeing race-long battles demonstrated the effectiveness of IMSA's Technical Committee getting their calculations correct when establishing regulations and restrictions: "While we recognize it will always be a topic of great debate, we believe it was extremely fair and equitable for all involved."

 This was the season's first round, and Angelelli, Gordon and the Taylor brothers led the Prototype Drivers' Championship with 35 points, ahead of Albuquerue, Barbosa and Fittipaldi by three points.
 Nicholas Boulle, French, Masson and O'Ward led the PC points standings, ahead of Cheng, Hindman, Adam Merzon, Mowlem and Tom Papadopoulos.
 Bourdais, Hand and Müller held the GTLM Drivers' Championship lead over Frédéric Makowiecki, Pilet and Werner.
-In GTD, Christensen, Carlos de Quesada, Michael de Quesada, Jesse Lazare and Daniel Morad led the class points standings over De Phillipi, Gounon, Mies and Jeffery Schmidt.
+In GTD, Christensen, Carlos de Quesada, Michael de Quesada, Jesse Lazare and Daniel Morad led the class points standings over De Phillipi, Gounon, Mies and Jeffrey Schmidt.
 WTR, Performance Tech, CGR and Alegra led their respective Teams' Championships, and Cadillac, Ford and Porsche led their respective Manufacturers' Championships with 11 rounds remaining in the season.